bitcoin-s/elements/README.md

 ```c++
 scriptDestination = CScript() << OP_1 << ParseHex("[paste public key we just generated]") << OP_1 << OP_CHECKMULTISIG;
 ```
 [Line 139](https://github.com/ElementsProject/elements/blob/alpha/src/chainparams.cpp#L139) has the DNS seeds.
 If you have more than 1 functionary/blocksigner, you'll need to create a DNS of your own in order to communicate.
 Replace the current 5 seeds with the seeds of your signers.
 Also delete the testnet seed on [L198](https://github.com/ElementsProject/elements/blob/alpha/src/chainparams.cpp#L198).
+If you're creating a local 1-of-1 sidechain on your machine that won't be communicating on any port, you don't need to create any seeds or configure the protocol port.

 Still in `src/chainparams.cpp`, change the testnet port number on [L182](https://github.com/ElementsProject/elements/blob/alpha/src/chainparams.cpp#L182) - this is the unique channel of communication for your sidechain so don't just increase/decrease it by one.
 This is one of two ports we'll change.
 Call this one the protocol port.

 You need to duplicate what you did on L132 of `src/chainparams.cpp` on [L1451](https://github.com/ElementsProject/elements/blob/alpha/src/script/interpreter.cpp#L1451) of `src/script/interpreter.cpp`.
-(Note: refrain from copying and pasting the line from `chainparams.cpp` to `interpreter.cpp` as they're not identical.
-Just replace the public keys and op codes numbers on L1452 with your own.)
-Also in `src/script/interpreter.cpp`, change [L1469](https://github.com/ElementsProject/elements/blob/alpha/src/script/interpreter.cpp#L1469) using [Instagibbs' fix](https://github.com/instagibbs/elements/commit/d390521215f1b47f8d46e8af728c5d353e1db4bf).
+Refrain from copying and pasting the line from `chainparams.cpp` to `interpreter.cpp` as they're not identical.
+Just replace the public keys and op codes numbers on L1452 with your own.

 Open `src/chainparamsbase.cpp`, change the port on [L43](https://github.com/ElementsProject/elements/blob/alpha/src/chainparamsbase.cpp#L43).
 This is the RPC port - keep it different from the protocol port (i.e. alpha's ports are 4241 and 4242).
 On L44 of the same file, you can change the name of the data directory for your sidechain (where your blocks, .dat files, etc. will be stored).